Sri Lankan opposition files graft complaint against former president

 Another younger brother and former Defence Secretary Gotabaya Rajapaksa, who oversaw the military defeat of Tamil Tiger separatists in a 26-year war, is accused of giving away government land for private use, Herath said.

-He also said there are valid official documents to prove that the former president's son, parliamentarian Namal Rajapaksa, had inflated the cost of a water drainage project in his Hambantota constituency to $277 million (183 million pounds) from $120 million.
+He also said there are valid official documents to prove that the former president's son, parliamentarian Namal Rajapaksa, had inflated the cost of a water drainage project in his Hambantota constituency to $277 million from $120 million.

 "For most of the allegations we have documented proof.
 During the investigations, we will produce the documentary evidence for all the charges," Herath said.